Scuba Diving in the Galapagos Islands: Everything you need to know before booking your dream scuba adventure.

 Please note that if you need cash, the ATMs are located to the right of the Domestic Departures Entry BEFORE you enter the gate area.

-Once through customs, your carry-on items are scanned and then you are free to collect your luggage at baggage claim in the same room.
+Once through customs, your carry-on items are scanned, and then you are free to collect your luggage at baggage claim in the same room.

 The Galapagos National Park Rules

-To preserve the environment and protect the unique biodiversity the Galapagos National Park (GNP) and Marine Reserve hold strict rules and regulations, that apply to visitors and tour operators that offer services within the limits of the Marine Reserve.
+To preserve the environment and protect the unique biodiversity.
+The Galapagos National Park (GNP) and Marine Reserve hold strict rules and regulations, that apply to visitors and tour operators that offer services within the limits of the Marine Reserve.

-The authorities have been limited the affluence of visitors for long time sitting, currently, at around 270,000 per year, which is what the authorities say that is pretty much the maximum the islands can withstand without harming their various ecosystems.
+The authorities have been limited the affluence of visitors for a long time sitting, currently, at around 270,000 per year, which is what the authorities say is pretty much the maximum the islands can withstand without harming their various ecosystems.

-Here’s the GALAPAGOS NATIONAL PARK RULES:
+Here are the GALAPAGOS NATIONAL PARK RULES:

-Please do not disturb or remove any native plants, rocks or animals on land or in the water.
+Please do not disturb or remove any native plants, rocks, or animals on land or in the water.